-The Oakland City University women's tennis team is coached by Ryne Meece.
-The Lady Oaks play matches in the spring and fall.
+The Oakland City University women's tennis team play the majority of their matches in the fall.

 Oakland City University's women's tennis team hosted Thomas More and Rose-Hulman on Saturday, September 3, for a tri-match.
 The Lady Oaks squared off against Thomas More to start the day, winning 7-2.
 Rose-Hulman knocked off Thomas More in the second match of the day.
 OCU then fell to Rose-Hulman 6-3 to finish off the day's events.